 Also new to Back Bay is the Banks Fish House (406 Stuart St., Boston), taking over the former two-level space of its sibling Post 390; it’s also related to Grill 23, Harvest, and Bistro du Midi.
 Owner Chris Himmel and executive chef and partner Robert Sisca are serving a seafood-heavy menu that tells the stories of their fishing adventures around the globe, which means everything from shellfish and caviar towers to fried seafood.
 [Read more.]

-The Charles River Speedway has begun to open up, starting with its anchor tenant, Salem’s Notch Brewing (525 Western Ave., Boston).
+The Charles River Speedway began to open up in summer 2021, starting with its anchor tenant, Salem’s Notch Brewing (525 Western Ave., Boston).
 The Brighton location of the brewery features a spacious taproom and year-round beer garden, offering around a dozen session beers on tap.
 Outside food is allowed (the Speedway will eventually have several options), and kids are allowed during most hours.
 [Read more.]

-My Sister’s Crawfish III (1487 Dorchester Ave., Boston) is now open in Dorchester’s Fields Corner, near the original (now-closed) My Sister’s Crawfish space.
+My Sister’s Crawfish III (1487 Dorchester Ave., Boston) opened in Dorchester’s Fields Corner, near the original (now-closed) My Sister’s Crawfish space.
 (Yes, there’s a My Sister’s Crawfish II — it’s in Worcester.)
 In addition to Vietnamese food, the restaurant features Viet-Cajun seafood boil, with an emphasis, of course, on crawfish.
 No online ordering available yet; call (617) 282-9791.

 The Langham hotel (250 Franklin St., Boston) is newly revamped, and the renovations killed Cafe Fleuri and its long-running chocolate buffet.
 But there are new dining and drinking options instead, including the Fed, a cocktail bar that opened in July with customizable seafood towers, a boozy frappe, a lobster BLT, and a corndog-inspired potato-crusted hot dog with kimchi and spicy mayo.
 [Read more.]